 During flying start, a speed search failure occurs or any other fault is generated.
+System default operation: Coast stop

 - If a speed search failure caused the flying start failure, check the parameter of the flying start result for the reason for the flying start failure. - If some other fault caused the flying start failure, check the fault record.